Robert904/pymumble/README.md

 -----------
 This library act as a mumble client, connecting to a murmur server, exchanging states and audio.
-It as been developped as a hobby project, for a specific purpose of implementing an automatic audio recorder, but it has grown beyond taht point.
+It as been developped as a hobby project, for a specific purpose of implementing an automatic audio recorder, but it has grown beyond that point.
 There are probably a lot a space for improvements, and a lot of features are missing, but I hope the basic framework is solid and it should be relatively easy to add functionnalites

 I'm actually not a professionnal developper (not anymore anyway, and a Cobol implementation of Mumble would be a bit obsolete...), so probably I took some weird choices or bad designs...  but I though it could be usefull for someone else.

+For a client application example, you can check https://github.com/Robert904/mumblerecbot

 Status
 ------